 - GOV.WALES – Moving animals from England to Wales

 You will need a specific licence to freeze germinal products (semen, ova and embryo) anywhere in England and testing will be required.
 Keepers will be responsible for the cost of sampling, postage and testing.
-Find more information in the declaration.
-Read more on GOV.UK: Collecting, freezing and moving germinal product in England.
+You can find further detail in the declaration.

 Control zones